phantasma-io-archive/TOMB/README.md

 	constructor(owner:address)	{
        _admin := owner;
 	}

+	// allows the token to be upgraded later, remove this trigger if you want a imutable fungible token trigger onUpgrade(from:address)
+	{
+		Runtime.expect(Runtime.isWitness(_admin), "witness failed");
+		return;
+	}

-	// its possible to also add triggers, custom methods etc }
+	// its possible to also add more triggers, custom methods etc }
 ```